pulse-browser/packages/README.md

-# Focus Browser for Linux
+# Lepton Browser for Linux

-Welcome to the official repository of Focus Browser packages on Linux.
+Welcome to the official repository of Lepton Browser packages on Linux.

 ## Distributions